-Tolls: €18.50 for about 140kms but the rest was free.
-However, you’d have to pay motorists to drive on the ‘rest’ of the highway, as the majority of this run was not maintained.
+Tolls: €18.50 for about 140kms although the rest is free.
+However, you’d have to pay motorists to drive on the rest of the highway, as the majority of this run isn’t maintained.
 Probably the reason it’s free.
 I’d suggest that the government is probably responsible for maintaining (or not) this stretch of highway.

 I imagine this would be a lovely quiet place to retire in one’s dotage as there are plenty of walks amongst the pine forest, miles of gorgeous beaches, and a serene peaceful atmosphere.

 Day trip to Orbetello and Porto Santo Stefano

 Always time for a quick side-trip to explore the area so decide to take in Orbetello and Porto Santo Stefano.

 As nothing is open near the campsite I can’t buy a bus ticket.
 So, manage a free ride on the bus from close to the campsite to Orbetello.
 Actually, everything seems to be closed in Giannella at the moment – very sleepy.

 Orbetello is a strip of land and a pretty 5-kilometre drive across the bridge that connects the small island of Monte Argentario to the mainland.
 This island is 60km2 in total and part of the Tuscan Archipelago.

 Three strips of land forming two lagoons – Laguna di Ponente and Laguna di Levante – connect the Monte Argentario to the mainland.